Olivia Culpo Covers Up Her Naked Body On Instagram

 Ever since winning the 2012 Miss Universe pageant, American model and actress Olivia Culpo has propelled herself to stardom.
 Not only has her modeling career taken off since winning the coveted crown, but she’s also made a handful of film and television appearances.

 Per Culpo’s IMDb page, the buxom bombshell kept busy last year.
-Not only did she make guest appearances on Celebrity Page, but she also appeared in the film I Feel Pretty, taking to the big screen alongside comedian Amy Schumer and fellow supermodel Emily Ratajkowski.
+Not only did she make guest appearances on Celebrity Page, but she also appeared in the film, I Feel Pretty, taking to the big screen alongside comedian Amy Schumer and fellow supermodel Emily Ratajkowski.

 Still, aside from various TV and film roles, Olivia Culpo is well known for her ever-growing Instagram account.
 When she’s not busy modeling or acting, Culpo has been known to post sexy and sultry snapshots on the popular social media platform, and to date, she has amassed well over 3.7 million followers and has shared more than 3,400 posts with her fans.
 If her latest picture is anything to go by, the stunning brunette will have no trouble attracting new fans for years to come.

 In her latest Instagram post, Olivia Culpo has shared a sneak peek into some recent wardrobe changes.
-It’s not entirely clear exactly where this newest picture was taken, but the post’s geotag lists the location as New York, New York — it seems Culpo has headed off to the Big Apple.
+It’s not entirely clear exactly where this newest picture was taken, but the post’s geotag lists the location as New York, New York; it seems Culpo has headed off to the Big Apple.
 Furthermore, there’s a good chance she’s doing some professional modeling during her trip, as evidenced by the vanity mirror and makeup lights in the background.

 As referenced in the photo’s caption, Olivia Culpo is rocking a brand new wig, which looks a touch darker than her normal shade of hair.
 Aside from her wig, the former Miss Universe winner has accessorized her look with dark mascara, perfectly sculpted eyebrows, and a nude lip.